Developmental language disorder: Research

 Much research has focused on trying to identify what makes language learning difficult for some children.
 A major divide is between theories that attribute the difficulties to a low-level problem with auditory temporal processing, and those that propose there is a deficit in a specialised language-learning system.
 Other accounts emphasise deficits in specific aspects of learning and memory.
 It can be difficult to choose between theories because they do not always make distinctive predictions, and there is considerable heterogeneity among children with DLD.
 It has also been suggested that DLD may only arise when more than one underlying deficit is present.

 Research has also suggested that peer nominations reveal differences in social understanding between children with DLD and their typically developing peers, as evidenced by the unequal distribution of peer acknowledgments.
 Research on peer and friendship acknowledgments offers insight into the relationship between language development and peer interactions.
 Children with DLD experience lower levels of acceptance, particularly during the early school years, as indicated by peer nominations.
 Improvement in peer acknowledgments may not be solely attributed to language and communication interventions, suggesting that other factors influence friendships.
 Findings from social cognition tasks, the tendency for children with DLD to receive more positive peer nominations, and the discrepancies in their friendship acknowledgments collectively suggest that the ability to comprehend others and identify peers as friends may significantly impact social connections.
+Swedish qualitative study of school children with DLD and other school stakeholders support the notion that DLD can create challenges in both learning and social relationships, while appropriate individual support may reduce some of these difficulties.